Clinical-Genomics/BALSAMIC/docs/balsamic_sv_cnv.rst

      - somatic
      - SV

-The links for the repositories containing the documentation for SV and CNV callers along with the links for the articles are listed in `bioinfo softwares <https://github.com/Clinical-Genomics/BALSAMIC/blob/master/docs/bioinfo_softwares.rst>`_.
+For further details about a specific caller, the links for the repositories containing the documentation for SV and CNV callers along with the links for the articles are listed in `bioinfo softwares <https://github.com/Clinical-Genomics/BALSAMIC/blob/master/docs/bioinfo_softwares.rst>`_.

 The copy number variants, identified using ascatNgs and `dellycnv`, are converted to deletion and duplications before they are merged using `SVDB` with `--bnd_distance = 5000` and  `--overlap = 0.80`. `SVDB` priorityzes the merging of variants from SV and CNV callers to fetch position and genotype information,  in the following order: